Maybe you dread the idea of having to poop in a public restroom. Or maybe you instead worry you'll have an accident while you're out on the town.

 “One accident is really one too many,” says Matilda N. Hagan, MD, an inflammatory bowel disease specialist at Mercy Medical Center.

-If your doctor says your troubles stem from a reaction to a medication, she can change your prescription.
-She can also check to see if a condition is causing your diarrhea.
+If your doctor says your troubles stem from a reaction to a medication, they can change your prescription.
+They can also check to see if a condition is causing your diarrhea.
 Treatment can often help when that's the case.

 Both irritable bowel syndrome and Crohn’s disease can bring on bouts of diarrhea.
 If you have one of these problems, an urgent need to go may be something you can’t completely avoid.
 But there are things you can do to help the situation: